OpenEvalProject/evals/manuscripts/elife-83543/v2/manuscript.md

 ## Methods

-## Preparation of RNA
+### Preparation of RNA

 RNA was ordered from IDT or transcribed in-house from DNA templates.
 DNA sequences containing a T7 promoter upstream of the RNA sequence of interest were ordered from IDT.
 The DNA templates were prepared by annealing a complementary oligo to the T7 promoter region by heating equimolar mixture of the oligos at 85°C then cooling on ice.
 The resulting partially double-stranded DNA was used as DNA template for transcriptions.
 Large-scale in vitro transcription (IVT) reactions were adopted to produce enough RNA for downstream applications.
 The transcription reaction volume varied from 400 µL to 4 mL and contained the following: 1 µM partially double-stranded DNA template, 30 mM Tris-HCl pH 7.8, 30 mM MgCl2, 10 mM DTT, 2 mM spermidine, 5 mM of each NTP, 1 U/mL inorganic pyrophosphatase, and 0.5 µM T7 RNA polymerase (purified from a recombinant source in-house).
 The reaction proceeded for 4–6 hr at 37°C, after which the volume was concentrated by spinning at 15,000 × g, 4°C in Amicon ultrafiltration columns (Merck) with 3 kDa molecular weight cut-off regenerated cellulose filters.
 Following concentration, the RNA was purified with the Monarch RNA cleanup kit (NEB) following the manufacturer’s instructions, eluted twice in water, and quantified on the NanoDrop OneC (Thermo Fisher Scientific).
 The resulting ribozymes were gel purified using 12% urea PAGE, whereas the substrate was purified using 20% PAGE.
 The amount of RNA loaded per well was 5–8 µg mm–2 of the surface area of the bottom of the well.
 After PAGE, the gel was wrapped in plastic foil and the band of interest was identified by UV shadowing (254 nm, <30 s) on an autofluorescent background.
 The gel slice was excised, crushed, weighed, and soaked in 2 µL of 0.3 M sodium acetate (pH 5.2) per mg of gel at 4°C overnight.
 Following elution, the gel debris was removed using Costar Spin-X columns (Corning Inc, Corning, NY) with 0.45 µM cellulose acetate filters.
 Next, 20 µg RNA -grade Glycogen (Invitrogen, Waltham, MA) and 1.2 volumes of cold isopropanol were added to the solution.
 The mixture was cooled for 1 hr at –20°C to promote precipitation, and then centrifuged for an additional hour at 21,000 × g, 4°C. The supernatant was removed, and the pellet washed twice with 0.5 volumes of cold 80% ethanol.
 After washing, the supernatant was completely removed, and the pellet was dried for a few minutes under vacuum and resuspended in ultrapure water.
 RNA was aliquoted and stored at –80°C.

-## Urea polyacrylamide gel electrophoresis (PAGE)
+### Urea polyacrylamide gel electrophoresis (PAGE)

 Rotiphorese Gel 40 (19:1) was used to prepare 20% polyacrylamide gel stocks containing 8 M urea and 1× TBE (89 mM Tris, 89 mM boric acid, 2 mM EDTA, pH 8).
 A 0% gel stock was prepared using the same volumes with water replacing acrylamide.
 The two stocks were mixed at different ratios to obtain the final desired acrylamide concentration.
 Polymerisation was initiated by adding 0.01 volumes of 10% APS and 0.001 volumes of TEMED.
 The gel was cast in an EasyPhor PAGE Maxi Wave (20 cm × 20 cm) (Biozym, Hessisch Oldendorf) and allowed to polymerise at room temperature for >2 hr, then pre-run at a constant power of 20 W for 45 min.
 The gel thickness was 2 mm and 1 mm for preparative and analytical gels, respectively.
 The quenched samples were loaded, and the gel was run for 90 min at 20 W constant power in 1× TBE running buffer.
 When necessary, the gel was removed from the glass plates and stained with SYBR Gold (Invitrogen) nucleic acid staining dye for 10 min in 1× TBE and 1× SYBR Gold, then washed twice for 5 min in de-ionised water to decrease background fluorescence.
 Images were acquired using and Azure Sapphire RGB gel scanner (λex = 520 nm for SYBR Gold, 658 nm for Cy5) and analysed with the AzureSpot software (Azure Biosystems, Dublin, CA).
 The images were background subtracted using the built-in rolling ball function set to a diameter of 1000.

-## Poly(L-lysine) titration PAGE
+### Poly(L-lysine) titration PAGE

 Ribozyme assays were carried out with a 10 µL total reaction volume and the following components: 50 mM Tris-HCl pH 8.6, 10.5 µM ribozyme, 10.5 µM substrate, 10 mM MgCl2, and varying concentrations of poly(L-lysine).
-Ratios of RNA to (Lys)n were based on a fixed charge concentration of the RNA (1 mM total monomer charge), calculated with the following equation:Total Negative Charge=(cribozyme×lribozyme)+(csubstrate×lsubstrate)
+Ratios of RNA to (Lys)n were based on a fixed charge concentration of the RNA (1 mM total monomer charge), calculated with the following equation:

+$$
+Total Negative Charge=(c_{ribozyme}\timesl_{ribozyme})+(c_{substrate}\timesl_{substrate})
+$$

 Positive charge concentrations were calculated based on the lysine hydrobromide monomer repeat molecular weight (209 g/mol) and mass of poly(L-lysine), considering a single positive charge for each residue.
 Reactions were set up at room temperature by first adding the all the components except the RNA to allow equilibration of poly(L-lysine) in the buffer.
 The reaction was then started by adding a mixture of ribozyme and substrate and incubated in a thermocycler at 30°C for 2 hr.
 Reactions were stopped by adding 1 volume of 5 M NaCl, 1 volume of 1.25 M hexametaphosphate (HMP), and 12 volumes of RNA loading buffer containing 10 mM EDTA, 0.05% bromophenol blue, 95% formamide.
 The resulting samples were briefly vortexed, denatured for 5 min at 85°C, cooled quickly on ice, and centrifuged for 5 min at 2000 × g (Color Sprout Plus, Biozym).
 PAGE analysis proceeded as described above.

-## OD measurements
+### OD measurements

 Measurements were performed using a NanoDrop OneC (Thermo Fisher Scientific) by measuring absorbance at 500 nm as a proxy for coacervate formation.
 The RNAs were pre-reacted at 2× concentration (21 µM each) in 1× buffer (50 mM Tris-HCl pH 8.6, 10 mM MgCl2) for 3 hr at 30°C. Varying concentrations of poly(L-lysine) in 1× buffer were then added to the reacted RNA.
 For every poly(L-lysine) concentration tested, 2 µL of pre-reacted RNA was added to 2 µL of poly(L-lysine) and mixed by pipetting 10 times.
 The resulting solution was incubated for 5 min, after which absorbance was measured.
 At least three biological replicates were measured for each concentration.
 From these data, we selected specific peptide:RNA ratios for both peptides for further experimentation (0.75:1 (Lys)19-72):RNA and (3:1 (Lys)5-24:RNA).
 The criterion for this selection was the formation of liquid coacervate droplets (determined by turbidity measurements and microscopy) at a peptide:RNA ratio that did not supress ribozyme activity (determined by PAGE analysis of lysine titration).
 Both concentrations occur shortly before the respective turbidity maxima in the peptide titration turbidity curve.

-## Ribozyme kinetics
+### Ribozyme kinetics

 Time-dependent assays were performed using individual aliquots for each time point to mitigate the effects of coacervate adhesion to the PCR tube walls over time.
 The reaction mixture contained 50 mM Tris-HCl pH 8.6, 10 mM MgCl2, 1 mM RNA charge concentration (9.5 µM substrate, 1 µM Cy5-tagged substrate, 10.5 µM ribozyme), and either 3 mM (Lys)5-24 or 0.75 mM (Lys)19-72 charge concentration.
 Aliquoted reactions were quenched by the addition of 2 µL 5 M NaCl, 2 µL 1.25 M HMP, and 34 µL RNA loading buffer (10 mM ETDA, 0.05% bromophenol blue, 95% formamide) at designated time points (t = 0, 2, 5, 10, 20, 30, 60, 120, 180, and 240 min).
 Sample preparation and PAGE were performed as described above.
-The average substrate length and relative band percentages were calculated as follows:average substrate length (nt)= ∑product length×relative abundancerelative abundance= intensity of bandtotal intensity of lane×100
+The average substrate length and relative band percentages were calculated as follows:

+$$
+average substrate length (nt)= \sumproduct length\timesrelative abundance
+$$

+$$
+relative abundance= \frac{intensity of band}{total intensity of lane}\times100
+$$

 The data were fitted in GraphPad Prism using both a first-order (‘one-phase association’) and second-order (‘two-phase association’) kinetic model.
 First- and second-order kinetics were discriminated between using the extra sum-of-squares F test for nested models.
 The simpler first-order model was rejected when p<0.05.

-## Temperature and ratio screen
+### Temperature and ratio screen

 Reactions were carried out with varying ribozyme to substrate ratios, maintaining a total negative charge of 1 mM.
 Reactions with component ratios of 1:1, 1:2, and 1:4 contained ribozyme:substrate concentrations 10.5:10.5 µM, 8:16 µM, and 5:20 µM, respectively.
 Buffer conditions were 50 mM Tris-HCl, pH 8.6, and 10 mM MgCl2.
 The reactions were incubated for 2 hr at 30, 37, and 45°C, then quenched by the addition of nine volumes of RNA loading buffer (10 mM EDTA, 0.05% bromophenol blue, 95% formamide).
 They were resolved on an 8% urea PAGE and stained and imaged as described previously.

-## RNase R digestion
+### RNase R digestion

 The reaction products from 10 µL reactions containing 1:1 ribozyme:substrate with either no poly(L-lysine), 0.75:1 (Lys)19-72-15 or 3:1 (Lys)5-24 and incubated for 3 hr at 45°C were recovered using a 50 µg Monarch RNA cleanup kit (NEB) and eluted in 12 µL ultrapure water.
 RNase R (Applied Biological Materials, Richmond, Canada) was used to digest a portion of the purified reaction products.
 The digest reaction mixture (20 µL) contained 1 µg of RNA, 1× RNase R buffer, and 30 U of RNase R, and was incubated for 3.5 hr at 37°C. The digested RNA was recovered with the 10 µg Monarch RNA cleanup kit (NEB), eluted in 6 µL of ultrapure water and mixed with 6 µL of RNA loading buffer.
 1.5 µL of the undigested RNA and 5 µL of the digested RNA were resolved on an 8% PAGE, stained, and imaged as described above.

-## PEG 8000 and magnesium chloride screens
+### PEG 8000 and magnesium chloride screens

 Reactions were carries out in the standard buffer system (50 mM Tris-HCl pH 8.6 and 10 mM MgCl2), and were supplemented with either PEG 8000 alone, MgCl2 alone, or both in combination.
 All reactions comprised a 1:1 ribozyme to substrate ratio and final positive charge concentration of 1 mM (10.5 µM final concentration of each RNA with 10% Cy5-tagged substrate).
 The reactions were set up on ice, started by adding the RNAs and incubated at 30°C for 10 min.
 After incubation, the reactions containing either PEG 8000 or MgCl2 were quenched with 20 volumes of RNA loading buffer (10 mM EDTA in formamide).
 For the conditions that combine PEG 8000 and MgCl2 a positive control with added (Lys)n was performed.
 Consequently, these reactions were quenched by the addition of 1 volume of 5 M NaCl, followed by 1 volume of 1.25 M hexametaphosphate and 18 volumes of RNA loading buffer.
 All samples were heat denatured for 5 min at 85°C and subsequently resolved on an 8% urea PAGE and imaged as described above.

-## RNA concentration screen
+### RNA concentration screen

 Reactions were carried out in the standard buffer system (50 mM Tris-HCl pH 8.6 and 10 mM MgCl2) with different concentrations of total RNA but maintaining the same 1:1 ratio of ribozyme to substrate.
 The concentration of each RNA was either 5.25 µM designated as 0.5×, 10.5 µM designated as 1×, or 21 µM designated as 2×.
 All reactions had 10% Cy5-tagged substrate included.
 The reactions were set up on ice followed by a 10 min incubation period at 30°C. The reactions were quenched with different volumes of RNA loading buffer such that the final concentration of labelled species is the same in the quenched sample buffer (half the volume of leading buffer for the 0.5× and twice the volume of loading buffer for the 2×).
 The 1× reaction was quenched with four volumes of RNA loading buffer.
 All samples were heat denatured for 5 min at 85°C and subsequently resolved on an 8% urea PAGE and imaged as described above.

-## Microscopy
+### Microscopy

 Microscopy was performed on a Leica Thunder inverted widefield microscope equipped with a sCMOS camera Leica DFC9000 GTC using a ×63/NA 1.47 objective.
 Fluorescence channels were λEx = 484–496 nm/λEm = 507–543 nm for FAM, and λEx 629–645 nm/λEm 669–741 nm for Cy5.
 The sample stage was warmed to 30°C. Samples were loaded into clear-bottomed 384-well plates (Greiner µclear, medium binding).
 Coacervate droplets were formed by combining a solution of RNA with a solution containing poly(L-lysine), buffer and magnesium chloride and mixing using a pipette in a PCR tube.
 The mixture was incubated on ice for 5 min, then 5 µL was loaded into the well plate.
 Individual wells were sealed with a drop of silicon oil to prevent evaporation.
 After loading, plates were immediately incubated at 30°C. Imaging was performed as soon as the coacervate suspension had settled, typically first at 30 min after mixing.
 A 3 × 3 image grid, centred at the middle of the well, was captured for each sample at various time points.
 In most cases multiwell plates were passivated using Pluronic F-68 to prevent droplet wetting and adhesion.

-## Image processing and analysis
+### Image processing and analysis

 Following data collection, grid tiles were inspected, and out-of-focus images were discarded.
 Only images that remained in focus for all time points in a given sample were carried forward for analysis.
 Image masks were produced by segmentation in the brightfield channel using the CellPose algorithm (cyto2 model, average cytoplasm diameter = 30–100 pixels, flow threshold = 0.4, cell probability threshold = 0) (Stringer et al., 2021).
 A rolling ball background was subtracted in all fluorescence channels (radius = 100 pixels).
 Masks and images were then used to measure the number of particles per image, particle area, and volume corrected fluorescence intensity.
 Both inter- and intra-particle PCCs were calculated for samples containing two populations of droplets with orthogonal labels.
 For figure preparation, time-course images were aligned using HyperStackReg (v.5.6, translation transformation) and displayed without background subtraction (Sharma, 2018).